-Well, I don't like the level of transparency.
-When you run a business between a lot of grey areas it's better to come fully clean.
+Well, I’m not too fond of the level of transparency.
+When you run a business between many grey areas, it’s better to come fully clean.

 For instance, they clarify in their policies and terms that they hold no responsibility for what their sellers do using abstract language.

-However, what they could do, is also explain the most popular cases of Kinguin declining to provide a refund, so that the users understand what the pitfalls of the process are.
+However, they could also explain the most popular cases of Kinguin declining to provide a refund so that the users understand the pitfalls of the process.

 They should explain why you need to purchase buyer protection to protect your money instead of having to go to Trustpilot or Reddit and ask questions about their service.